This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Acute paraphimosis may go away on its own.
 The swelling in your penis should decrease after your foreskin has returned to its normal position.
 You may need the following treatments if your foreskin does not return to its normal position:

-- Pressure: Your healthcare provider may squeeze your penis tightly for a short period of time.
+- Tight pressure may be needed for a short period of time.
 This will help decrease inflammation.
 Healthcare providers may wrap your penis with a bandage for 5 to 10 minutes.
 A bandage with numbing medicine may be used.

-- Surgery: If other techniques do not work, your healthcare provider use tools to put the foreskin in the right position.
-When the swelling in your penis is severe, a cut is made through the top of the foreskin.
-This releases the pressure and swelling.
+- Surgery may be needed if other treatments do not work.
+During surgery, the foreskin is placed in the right position. pressure and swelling are relieved.
 You may need a circumcision after this procedure because cutting the foreskin will change how your penis looks.

 How can I manage my acute paraphimosis?

-- Postpone sexual activity: Do not have any sexual activity for 7 to 10 days, to allow the penis to heal.
+- Do not have sex until your healthcare provider says it is okay.
+Do not have any sexual activity for 7 to 10 days, to allow the penis to heal.
 Sexual activity includes intercourse and masturbation.
 Ask when you can go back to your usual sexual activities.

-- Move your foreskin back to the normal position: Every time your foreskin is pulled back, make sure it returns to its original position.
+- Gently move your foreskin back to the normal position.
+Every time your foreskin is pulled back, make sure it returns to its original position.
 The foreskin must always cover the glans.
 Do not force the foreskin back over the glans.
 Force can cause scars to form on the penis.

 When should I contact my healthcare provider?